 Commercial haulers shall provide their customers with separate containers marked exclusively for use with cardboard and deliver corrugated cardboard in the manner prescribed above and on days and at times designated by the Town of Conway.

 Aluminum cans shall be separated and rinsed for deposit at the designated area.
 Crushing will provide additional space for the user and is encouraged.
 Such items as aluminum foil and plates are not accepted at the current time.

 Glass shall be deposited in a designated area.
 Material shall be rinsed and caps removed.
 Such items as windshields, painted glass, light bulbs, etc. are not accepted at the current time.

 Newsprint and magazines shall be kept clean, dry and free of junk mail for deposit in the designated areas.

-Burnable material, such as tree limbs under five inches in diameter, and brush, shall be separated and deposited in the area designated for controlled burning.
-Scrap wood, painted wood, pressure-treated wood, stained wood, etc. shall not be accepted in this area and shall be classified as demolition material.
+Material, such as tree limbs less than five inches in diameter, and brush, shall be separated and deposited in the area designated for such material.
+Scrap wood, painted wood, pressure-treated wood, stained wood, etc., shall not be accepted in this area and shall be classified as demolition material.

 Construction/Demolition debris shall be separated for deposit in designated, approved areas.